-Habitat: Disturbed open areas and forest edges at low moderate elevations.
+Habitat: Disturbed open areas and forest edges at low to middle elevations.

 Conservation Status: Not of concern